HIV testing in regional NSW

 Receiving HIV and STI test results

-Receiving HIV and STI test results vary from site to site, but the best way to find out about how and when to expect your results is to ask during your visit.
 Many sexual health clinics offer free SMS or email notifications of your results, while some will call and deliver your results over the phone.
 Some may also only alert you if you’ve tested positive for an STI.

 If you test positive for an STI you should take a break from having sex until you are treated.

-And once you’ve received your results, it can also be a good idea to set a reminder for your next test, using our Remind Me service here.
+Once you’ve received your results, it can also be a good idea to set a reminder for your next test, using our Remind Me service here.

 Have some questions about HIV and STI testing?